 I was a writer / photographer for The Jam Rag, a widely-read local music paper, while still a teenager and made friends with other artists along the way.
 During the 1990’s I was a cameraman, roadie, and occasional collaborator with Princess Dragon-Mom, Mog Stunt Team, His Name Is Alive, etc..
 I also performed in a few experimental noise groups; Bionics, Edible Audio, Fresh Farm Raised Catfish, etc.

 The Island of Misfit Noise began in the summer of 1998 with only Mystic MarshaKat and myself.
-She played keyboards & guitar (classically trained) and I played bass & guitar (mostly self-taught).
-Both of us were former members of N2-Submission, the backing band for our then-roommate The Impaler “Detroit’s Vampire Poet.”
+She played keyboards & guitar.
+I played bass & guitar.
+Both of us were former members of N2-Submission, backing band for The Impaler “Detroit’s Vampire Poet.”
 Our duo’s name changed a couple of times, before settling on the IOMN.
 Other musicians came and went during a period of 15 years, with she & I being the only constant members of the group.
 She also left in early 2013.
 MarshaKat and I remain friends.
 She may continue to assist in some capacity, just not as a full-time band member.

 I resurrected the IOMN as a recording project in late 2014, with collaborators from Michigan to Australia.
 We exchanged material back-and-forth until some music was completed.
 The style that we made is very freeform.
 A few collaborators from the IOMN have joined me in other projects.
 Some of them have experience in film & television and are producing low-budget movies with me.